OvercastNetwork/docs.oc.tc/guides/cloudy.md

 ---

 Stratus has its own build server called **Cloudy**.
 Cloudy makes building maps with others or by yourself simple and easy!
-To get started, connect to the server using the address `mapdev.stratus.network`.
+To get started, connect to the server using the address `play.stratus.network` and type `/server cloudy`.
 The following guide will explain how to create a world, choose the world settings, and how to add people to your world.

 # 1. Main Menu